serialc/AdventOfCode/README.md

 7. Classes FTW
 8. Probably a much nicer/smarter way of doing this
 10. Buggy on the left but works
+12. Assumption that you can only go down by max 1 was erroneous

 ### Tricky problems
 None yet for 2022